For print-friendly version, click here

 - The massive displacement of tenants across California remains, first and foremost, a problem caused by banks, with an estimated 79 percent of foreclosed properties acquired by financial institutions.

 Tenants Together is in a unique position to report on the human impact of the foreclosure crisis on renters.
 The organization operates California's only hotline exclusively for tenants in foreclosure situations.
-California tenants can reach the Tenant Foreclosure Hotline toll free at 1-888-495-8020 or submit an online intake form at www.tenantstogether.org/hotlineintake to get a call back from a counselor.
+California tenants can reach the Tenant Foreclosure Hotline by submitting an online intake form at www.tenantstogether.org/hotlineintake to get a call back from a counselor.

 Once again, Tenants Together concludes its annual report with checklist of recommended action to mitigate the impact of the foreclosure crisis on tenants.
 Among the various proposals, the report notes that 'just cause for eviction' laws are a particularly effective and cost-free way to stop the unjust displacement of innocent renters after foreclosure and provide stability to the community at large.